olsonjeffery/p2d/README.md

 - Further generalization of `World<T>` to pull out everything from `Tile` except the `portal_id` and `payload_id` fields
   - Situations that call for interacting with `Tile` payloads in any way (like in `p2d::fov` or `p2dux::gfx::draw`) would take a parameterized strategy trait impl to pull out the `Payload` and make decisions based on its contents
   - The Goal is to push `passable`, `fov`, `sprites`, etc into the `Payload`s as much as possible
+- Embedding and loading `TextureSheet`s, etc, from the application bin
 - Refine the render loop strategy
   - Currently each tile is drawn directly, via `RenderCopy()`, to the `sdl2::render::Renderer` that represents the screen
   - This should be replaced with having tiles drawn to an off-screen render target, which can then have shaders/post-processing applied, and then drawn to the window `Renderer`

 ## Workspace Structure

-- `pd2ux`: A crate, with dependencies on `rust-sdl2` and `p2d` that handles graphics interaction and input management.
-It provides different, specialized strategies to drawing graphics based on non-SDL2-coupled data structures defined in `p2d`
+- `p2dux`: A crate, with dependencies on `rust-sdl2` and `p2d` that handles graphics interaction and input management.
+It provides different, specialized strategies for drawing based on non-SDL2-coupled data structures defined in `p2d`
 - `p2d`: Provides a set of non-SDL2-coupled data structures for defining graphics constructs to be drawn to the screen in `p2dux`.
 It also contains some algorithms & utilities for harnessing those structures in novel ways (such as `p2d::fov`)
 - A `rust-sdl2` submodule is kept within the root of this repo, pointing at [olsonjeffery/rust-sdl2](http://github.com/olsonjeffery/rust-sdl2)